run2fail/locker/README.rst

 Locker currently supports the following features:

 - Define groups of containers in a YAML file similar to fig's syntax
-- Create, start, stop, and remove groups or selections of containers
+- Create, start, stop, and remove groups or selections of containers defined in the particular project
 - Show the status of containers in your project
 - Create containers as clones or based on LXC templates
-- Create an fstab file to enable bind mounted directories from the host into the container(-s)
+- Create an ``fstab`` file to enable bind mounted directories from the host into the container(-s)
 - Optionally, bind-mounted folders may be moved from the container to the host after container creation, so that you do not mount empty folders within your container (needs more testing)
 - Add or remove port forwarding netfilter rules
-- Multi-colored output
+- Multi-colored output (can be optionally disabled)
-- (Simple) Linking of containers by adding their hostnames to /etc/hosts
+- (Simple) Linking of containers by adding their hostnames to ``/etc/hosts``

 Challenges implementing Locker
 ------------------------------